 Once upon a time, there were five crazy people, and they poisoned the 21st Century.

 Injection is a comic book series from Image Comics, written by Warren Ellis and drawn by Declan Shalvey, with colors by Jordie Bellaire.
 It can be considered a sort of spiritual sequel to Ellis and Shalvey's six-issue run on Marvel's Moon Knight.
 It tends to run monthly for the duration of a single arc, with the book going on hiatus for several months between storylines.
 Ellis has said it's planned to end around issue #30.
-It's currently suffering through a major Schedule Slip due to Declan Shalvey being on a signing tour, and is meant to start back up in 2019.
+It's currently suffering through a major Schedule Slip due to various factors in both Ellis and Shalvey's careers, and is tentatively planned to start back up in 2020.

 Under the auspices of the British government, five experts in their respective fields — a paranormal investigator, a secret agent, a hacker, a detective, and an occultist — come together as a futurist think tank dubbed the "Cultural Cross-Contamination Unit."